ietf-wg-cellar/matroska-specification/notes.md

 the current selected audio track.
 This can be used to indicate that a track contains translations of onscreen text, or of dialogue spoken in a different language than the track's primary one.

+## Hearing-impaired flag

+The "hearing impaired" flag tells the `Matroska Player` that it **SHOULD** prefer this track when selecting a default track for a hearing-impaired user, and that it **MAY** prefer to select a different track when selecting a default track for a non-hearing-impaired user.

+## Visual-impaired flag

+The "visual impaired" flag tells the `Matroska Player` that it **SHOULD** prefer this track when selecting a default track for a visually-impaired user, and that it **MAY** prefer to select a different track when selecting a default track for a non-visually-impaired user.

+## Descriptions flag

+The "descriptions" flag tells the `Matroska Player` that this track is suitable to play via a text-to-speech system for a visually-impaired user, and that it **SHOULD NOT** automatically select this track when selecting a default track for a non-visually-impaired user.

 ## Track Operation

 `TrackOperation` allows combining multiple tracks to make a virtual one.
 It uses